HomepageInsuranceMotorcycleThe Best Motorcycle Insurance Companies

 Our insurance experts highly recommend an insurance policy with medical coverage.
 Brian Dunmire, motorcycle accident attorney, recommends PIP or medpay in the amount of at least $10,000.
 He points out that “oftentimes, these coverages can be added to your insurance policy for only a few dollars a month,” and they’ll be a huge help with medical bills.

 The type of medical coverage offered with motorcycle insurance varies by state; typically you’re looking at personal injury protection (PIP) or medpay.
-PIP, or “no fault” insurance, is available in 24 states and required in 17 of them.
-It covers health insurance deductibles, medical copays, lost wages, and other costs — regardless of who is at fault in an accident.
+PIP, or “no fault” insurance, is explained in the Insurance Information Institute’s background on no‑fault insurance.
+Availability and requirements differ by state — for example, New York requires liability for motorcycles but excludes them from no‑fault/PIP, while Michigan gives riders optional PIP medical with coordination rules.
 Medpay is similar to PIP but less comprehensive.
 It works with health insurance to cover deductibles and copays but won’t supplement lost wages, child care, or funeral expenses, like PIP will.

 Does Motorcycle Insurance Cover Theft?

 Motorcycle theft coverage is usually part of the comprehensive coverage on a motorcycle insurance policy.
 When your motorcycle is stolen, you need to file a motorcycle theft claim with your insurance provider after reporting the theft to the police.
 From there, you will need to provide your claims adjuster with all the pertinent information to make sure you are properly compensated.
+Recent analyses show theft activity has been elevated, underscoring the importance of comprehensive coverage and layered anti‑theft measures according to NICB.
 This information includes:

 You will also need to sign over the title of your motorcycle to the insurance company.
 If you still owe money to a bank for a loan, you will need to get the bank to sign off.